 Highly educated women were less likely to quit working than less educated women, but they were more likely to admit that being a parent was harder than they’d ever anticipated.
 It’s hard for a lot of them because the cost of child care has increased, women still don’t earn equal pay, there’s a lack of family-friendly policies like paid family leave and subsidized child care in the United States, and working mothers work the equivalent of two and a half full-time jobs.

 The average cost of daycare in the United States is $11,666 per year (or $972 a month), according to the National Association of Child Care Resource and Referral Agencies.
 Prices range from $3,582 to $18,773 a year (or $300 to $1,564 monthly).
 In fact, the cost of child care has jumped by 65 percent since the 1980s, according to the research.
 And without child care, women — who still only earn about 80 cents to the male dollar and aren’t afforded as family-friendly paid leave policies as women in some other countries — are working nonstop.
 A recent Welch’s study showed that, when you factor in family duties, working moms pretty much never stop.
-They work the equivalent of two full-time jobs, clocking in an average of 98 hours per week.
+They work the equivalent of two and half full-time jobs, clocking in an average of 98 hours per week.
 The average working mom typically begins her day at 6:23 a.m. and doesn’t stop working until 8:31 p.m.

 “It is deeply puzzling that at a moment when women are more prepared than ever for long careers in the labor market, norms would change in a manner that encourages them to spend more time at home,” the researchers wrote.